mpoiriert/nucleus-bundle/README.md

 The Invoker is in charge of mapping the $subject, $event, $eventName and any parameters pass to the event.

 You can still create typed event but you will need to use the original EventDispatcherInterface::dispatch() method.
-Be sure to extends from the Nucleus\EventDispatcher\Event if you want to use the mapping functionality of parameters.
+Be sure to extends from the Nucleus\Bundle\CoreBundle\EventDispatcher if you want to use the mapping functionality of parameters.
 You could override the Event::getParameters() method an return processed parameter from the event.